The best Steam capsule designs of 2026

 Render the capsule at 120×45 in your design tool, place it on a #1b2838 background, and check whether the title is legible and the genre is unambiguous.
 Repeat at 231×87 (small capsule size).
 Run a greyscale check to confirm value contrast doesn't collapse to flat mid-tones.
 Show it to three players outside your genre and ask what kind of game it is.
 The full pre-launch list is on the capsule checklist page linked in the sidebar.

-Analyse your own Steam capsule
+Ready to analyze your own Steam capsule?